 The idea that all people should be free to save, share, & breed seeds, as well as participate in shaping policies that govern seed.

 We strongly support this idea, & encourage everyone to learn more about seeds, plant seeds, save seeds, & share seeds!

-Scroll down to find a PDF of a free, shareable pamphlet containing helpful information about seed saving, seed libraries, & the history of the seed industry, or check out the links below.
+Check out the following links for more information, & scroll down to find a PDF of a free, shareable brochure containing helpful information about seed saving, seed libraries, & the history of the seed industry.

 Learn more about the history of the seed industry: https://seedstory.wordpress.com/a-brief-history-of-the-seed-industry/

 Learn about recent changes & consolidation in the seed industry:: https://philhoward.net/2018/12/31/global-seed-industry-changes-since-2013/

 Learn about the Open Source Seed Initiative & the goal to "free the seed": http://osseeds.org/about/

 Learn more about seed libraries & see a map of seed libraries in Michigan: https://miseedlibrary.net

 On our farm we use organic, local seed when possible.
 It can be difficult to find organically produced flower seeds, which is why we save what we can on our own, share & trade seed with other seed savers, & plant natives & perennials that will grow back year after year, building soil along the way.
 We rarely use hybrids & primarily plant heirloom seeds--never GMOs.

 LANSING, MI 48912